-Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities

-Social workers understand that evaluation is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations and communities.
+Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities on behalf of, diverse individuals, families, groups, organizations and communities.
 Social workers recognize the importance of evaluating processes and outcomes to advance practice, policy, and service delivery effectiveness.
 Social workers understand theories of human behavior and the social environment, and critically evaluate and apply this knowledge in evaluating outcomes.
 Social workers understand qualitative and quantitative methods for evaluating outcomes and practice effectiveness.
 Social workers: